robbie01/slether/README.md

 ## What's the protocol?

-Ethernet frame encapsulated with SLIP, as specified in RFC 1055.
+Ethernet frame encapsulated with SLIP, as described in RFC 1055.

 ### Doesn't SLIP only apply to IP packets?